-- 1. How does the team ensure that materials and procedures used to assess students with limited English proficiency are evaluating the extent to which the student has a disability rather than evaluating English language skills? - 2.
-How does the team ensure students are assessed in all areas of the suspected disability including, when appropriate, health, vision, hearing, social and emotional skills, general intelligence, academic performance, vocational skills, communication abilities, adaptive skills and motor abilities? - 3.
-Does the district review its continuum of alternative placement options?
+1. How does the team ensure that materials and procedures used to assess English Learners are evaluating the extent to which the student has a disability rather than evaluating English language skills?

+- 2. How does the team ensure students are assessed in all areas of the suspected disability including, when appropriate, health, vision, hearing, social and emotional skills, general intelligence, academic performance, vocational skills, communication abilities, adaptive skills and motor abilities? - 3.
+Does the educational agency review its continuum of alternative placement options?
 How? - 4.
 How does the IEP team decide what supports and services are necessary for the student to access the general education curriculum? - 5.
 How does the team align supports and services to the least restrictive environment? - 6.
 What is the protocol when supports and services cannot be aligned with district placement options? - 7.
-How often is the Least Restrictive Environment decision revisited? - 8.
+How often is the least restrictive environment decision revisited? - 8.
 What specific steps does the district take to ensure diversity among district staff reflects that of the student population?